-ScotNurse had not been required to attend the CCU in recent months.
+Scot Nurse had not been required to attend the CCU in recent months, a telephone consultation had been required and this was carried out successfully and within the agreed timescales.

-The CCU Team Manger informed Inspectors that on release, all custodies that required to use public transport to return to their home address were provided with face masks and directed to the Sheriff Clerk by CCU staff to obtain a travel warrant.
+The CCU Team Manager informed Inspectors that on release, all custodies that required to use public transport to return to their home address were provided with face masks and directed to the Sheriff Clerk by CCU staff to obtain a travel warrant.